Iraqis Cheer Crash of British Helicopter

 Police Capt.
 Mushtaq Khazim said the helicopter was apparently shot down in a residential district.
 He said the four-member crew was killed, but British officials would say only that there were ``casualties.″

 British forces backed by armored vehicles rushed to the area but were met by a hail of stones from the crowd of at least 250 people, who jumped for joy and raised their fists as a plume of thick smoke rose into the air from the crash site.

 The crowd set three British armored vehicles on fire, apparently with gasoline bombs and a rocket-propelled grenade, but the soldiers inside escaped unhurt, witnesses said.

 British troops shot into the air trying to disperse the crowd, then shooting broke out between the British and Iraqi militiamen, Khazim said.
-At least four people, including a child, were killed, he said.
-Two of the victims were adults shot by British troops while driving a car in the area, Khazim said.
+At least four people, including a child, were killed and 31 wounded, he said.
+Two of the fatalities were adults shot by British troops while driving a car in the area, Khazim said.